jonathanolson/slither/notes/patterns.md

   - IF we deal with a single part of a face, we can "generalize" the rest of the face?
   - RED EDGES essentially CHANGES the topology
     - Make rules that can be applied to ANY cases

+[Deprecated]

+- [deprecated - use implication search] "Solution Search" Performance wins:
+  - (!!!!!!!!) - What if we do a BFS-like search (but keeping canonical at each step?)
+    - This gets us "instant incremental"
+    - WOULD NEED TO BRING BACK THAT "DUAL"
+    - ---- wait, won't this take up a LOT of memory? (!)
+  - (!!!)
+WE can use "output feature sets" / solution sets to ACCELERATE the search?
+    - If we have said feature sets A => B, then it makes no sense testing anything between A and B
+    - WAIT think about this (recall, if we are going for MINIMAL, there might be A* with a different feature that is minimal)
+      - And thus we can't just "skip" to B
+        - (!!!)
+WAIT, but we CAN just "delay" those features, and focus on others (since exploring them will give no info)
+          - (!!!!!!!)
+            - Can we "choose" features to select, based on their frequency?
+              - Will splitting with a more "binary" search be more efficient?
+              - CAN WE INITIALLY ORDER FEATURES so that the isomorphism checks can prune large amounts?
+                - ... e.g. start with unique "corners", if we have set all N of what it can map to, we can
+                  - START SYMMETRY PRUNING.
+                - (obviously, don't do this on boards with only the identity isomorphism)
+    - BUT BUT we can just... do a "quick check" when it's time to decide a feature, see if it can only take one path(!)
+      - This is almost... like a "skip"
+  - (!)
+OMG keep the rule that we "branched" from, and see if it directly solves the next one (with a single feature added)
+    - Possibly with a tiny subset of features?
+  - (x) Don't use that "stack", just pass parameters?
+  - (a) minimize amount of new objects created for each SolutionFeatureSet
+    - can we store just a "row index" of the solutions? lightweight view
+    - can we store just a "new feature" list?
+Why are we... doing FeatureSets? ---- OMG why are we storing FeatureSets?
+  - (c) potentially prune automorphisms EARLIER!
+    - We could at least do automorphism/canonical checks AT END OF FACES(!)
+- [deprecated, solved by implication search] 3-face colors running into... generateAllDisjointNonSingleSubsets blowing UP!!!
+  - ... do we just make this more of a callback iterator (or generator)?
+- [deprecated, just use implication search] Performance: PatternRule.getSolutionEnumeratedRules
+  - Can we filter "satisfied" previous rules out?
+    - This requires more expensive checks.
+Could see if a rule's outputFeatureSet has our change (and only check then)
+    - If rule.outputFeatureSet.isSubsetOf( ... featureSet ) <--- requires computing featureSet?